tarmot/lessnmore/README.md

 	other than MySQL.
 YMMV.
 Please [report any issues][issues].
 *	Changing settings such as the allowed character set, while a supported use case, should be done seldom, and with deliberation.
-*    There is currently a [bug in SQLite support](https://github.com/alanhogan/lessnmore/issues/#issue/7).

 [markdn]:  http://bit.ly/mkdnsyntax   "This document is written in Markdown."
 [convert]: http://tinyurl.com/mkdnwmd "Markdown editor with instant HTML preview"